 Microsoft 365 detection and remediation

-Microsoft 365 offers limited malware detection, typically occurring 15 minutes or more after a file download.
-If a scan identifies a file as malicious, the system restricts its sharing capabilities, and a warning appears in the OneDrive interface, indicating the file cannot be shared.
+Microsoft 365 malware detection typically occurs 15 minutes or more after a file download.
+If a scan identifies a file as malicious, Microsoft 365 restricts its sharing capabilities, and OneDrive displays a warning, indicating the file cannot be shared.

-Coro creates a quarantine folder (named "Suspected folder") at the point of malware detection.
-This folder is visible within the respective cloud storage service and Coro recommends that administrators restrict access in line with your organization's security policies.
-Coro moves malicious files to the "Suspected folder" and creates a ticket for the event.
+When Coro first detects malware, it creates a quarantine folder (named "Suspected folder"), moves the suspected malware file to the folder, and creates a ticket for the event.
+The quarantine folder is visible within the cloud storage service and Coro recommends that administrators restrict access in line with your organization's security policies.
 The admin user has the following remediation actions available:

 - Approve file : The file is returned to its original location on the cloud drive.
 The admin user has the option of immediately closing the current ticket and all related tickets.